mcdonnellb/portfolio-site/readmeOLD CAN DELETE.txt

 UX strategy= design strategy + Business strategyFocus - what's worth doing + definition - what are we creating + vlaue - what value does it provide??

+3 step rule of thumb - simplify

+Viability / importance

+what is high for this iteration

+mixed content works together to fulfit a requirement.
+Requirements are needs not features

+List all the features of your product.
+Give each feature a difficulty level ranging between 1 and 3, with 3 being the maximum difficulty.
+Given limited resources, you have a maximum of 12 points to use across the releases.
+Within these constraints, determine which features for release will provide most value for you and your users

+404 error page providing a link back to safety balsamic / MArvel App.

+Bassamiq wireframes app licnece:
+License Key: CodeInstitute2021|6s3jeJxzCncxiQ+pcc5PSVXwzCsuySwpLUlVMDIwMqwxNDOztDQysTAAAQAHpAuj